-Public Infrastructure, Transit, and Traffic Issues
+Public Infrastructure, Transit, and Road Safety

-Crises of Opioids, Addictions, and Homelessness
+Crises of Addictions, Mental Health, and Homelessness

 Small businesses are the heart of a community, and we need to make sure they are supported.
 If small businesses thrive, they boost a community’s ‘economic ecosystem’ and attract medium- and large-scale businesses, as well as boost community spirit and quality of life.